Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Edward Sheffield: Susan.
 You can’t just walk away from things all the time.

-Bobby Andes: [Edward’s novel, after abducting Ray and Lou] Now, do you two have any last words you want to say to each other?
+Bobby Andes: [from Edward’s novel, after abducting Ray and Lou] Now, do you two have any last words you want to say to each other?
 Huh?
 I think what we should do, Tony, is we should just kill them right now.
 It’s going to be rough for them out there, not knowing how it’s going to come.
-Maybe Ray’ll get killed for resisting arrest, huh?
+Maybe Ray will get killed for resisting arrest, huh?

 Susan Morrow: I’m going to live to regret this.
 I regret it now.
 You know, I’m Catholic.
 I don’t even believe in abortions.